paperclip-ui/paperclip/README.md

 - Everything is saved in GIT
 - UI changes go through the same CI / CD pipeline
 - UI changes are easy to code review -->

-## Installation

-To get started with the designer, just create a new codespace and install the Paperclip extension.
-After that, you'll see a new toolbar icon that you can click in order to open the designer whenever you want.

-After the designer is open, you're free to edit any Paperclip file (`*.pc`) and save directly to the codebase (probably through a pull-request).

 ## Development setup